cosmob3/code-journal/README.md

 TODO: **Work on 404 Page Activity**
 - X Find image for 404 page
 - X Add 404 error text to page
-- make background image take up the full screen with `height:100vh`
+- X make background image take up the full screen with `height:100vh`
-- How is it on mobile
+- X How is it on mobile

 Got most of the html typed out.
 Looking for funky image to add.